Shooting at Idaho middle school injures 3; student captured

 “I am praying for the lives and safety of those involved in today’s tragic events,” Gov. Brad Little said in a prepared statement.
 “Thank you to our law enforcement agencies and school leaders for their efforts in responding to the incident.”

+Community members were rounding up bottles of water and packaged snacks to bring to students while they waited in hot weather to be reunited with their families.
+Rebecca Noah Casper, mayor of nearby Idaho Falls, said people hoping to help by donating water and snacks should bring them to the Upper Valley Child Advocacy Center, rather than going to the school.

+“Idahoans want to help.
+Showing up is NOT helpful.
+Praying and sending good thoughts is NEVER inappropriate,” Casper tweeted.

 The attack appears to be Idaho’s second school shooting.
 In 1999, a student at a high school in Notus fired a shotgun several times.
-No one was struck by the bullets, but one student was injured by ricocheting debris from the first shell.
+No one was struck by the gunfire, but one student was injured by ricocheting debris from the first shell.

+In 1989, a student at Rigby Junior High pulled a gun, threatened a teacher and students, and took a 14-year-old girl hostage, according to a Deseret News report.
+Police safely rescued the hostage from a nearby church about an hour later and took the teen into custody.
+No one was shot in that incident.

+Associated Press writers Keith Ridler in Boise and Emily Wilder in Phoenix contributed.

 Sign up for Daily Newsletters